oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

 In this step, you will learn how to create a table and load data using the Data Workshop utility.

-1. On the Workspace home page, click the down arrow next to SQL Workshop and select Utilities > Data Workshop.
+1. On the Workspace home page, click the down arrow next to SQL Workshop and select **Utilities > Data Workshop**.

     ![Select Data Workshop](images/navigate-to-data-workshop1.png " ")